Zramura/Public-e2s/README.md

 Step 5: There, it's obvious.
 Advanced Duplicator 2 is the folder "advdupe2"

-this is how u find where to put the file when u download the file make sure to click the "raw" link
+this is how u find where to put the file, when u download the file make sure to click the "raw" link
 ----------------------------------------------------------------------------